📖FAQ

 chevron-rightHow volatile is the funding rate?
 Can it generate an overall negative return?hashtag

-With an hourly standard deviation of just 0.000027, the data shows that funding rates are highly mean-reverting, oscillating around neutral levels and remaining comfortably within the margin covered by the vault’s 6–8% staking yield, making the strategy structurally resilient to funding fluctuations.
+Although hourly funding rates are volatile relative to their mean, averaging over time reveals a stable long-run level and remain comfortably within the margin covered by the vault’s 6–8% staking yield, making the strategy structurally resilient to funding fluctuations.

 chevron-rightDo you track the funding rate direction?hashtag